krishnakeshan/rubiks-simulator/README.md

 # Play!
+*It's recommended to read the section on cube rotation just below this section, first.*

 You can use the simulator at https://krishnakeshan.github.io/rubiks-simulator

 The wasm binary is currently pretty chunky at 17MB so the first load may take some time.
 Subsequent visits should load the wasm from your disk cache so those should be faster.